 Beamball Sample¶

-This demo showcases how you can use the Beamable Unreal SDK's in full game project.
-Particularly it focus on the Store, Leaderboard, Stats and Matchmaking.
+This demo showcases how you can use the Beamable Unreal SDK in a full game project.
+Particularly it focuses on the Store, Leaderboard, Stats and Matchmaking services.

 Introduction¶